Politics of Senegal: Political culture

-Senegal's principal political party was for 40 years the Socialist Party (PS).
-Its domination of political life came to an end in March 2000, when Abdoulaye Wade, the leader of the Senegalese Democratic Party (PDS) and leader of the opposition for more than 25 years, won the presidency.
-Under the terms of a 2016 amendment to the 2001 constitution, future presidents will serve for 5 years and be limited to two terms.
-Sall was the last President to be elected to a 7-year term.
+The Socialist Party (PS) was the main political party for 40 years.
+Its dominance ended in March 2000, when Abdoulaye Wade, the leader of the Senegalese Democratic Party (PDS) and opposition leader for over 25 years, won the presidency.
+Under a 2016 amendment to the 2001 constitution, future presidents will serve for 5 years and be limited to two terms.
+Sall was the last president elected to a 7-year term.

-President Wade advanced a liberal agenda for Senegal, including privatizations and other market-opening measures.
-He had a strong interest in raising Senegal's regional and international profile.
-The country, nevertheless, has limited means with which to implement ambitious ideas.
-The liberalization of the economy is proceeding, but at a slow pace.
-Senegal continues to play a significant role in regional and international organizations.
-President Wade has made excellent relations with the United States a high priority.
+President Wade advanced a liberal agenda for Senegal, including privatisation and other market-oriented reforms.
+Nevertheless, Senegal has limited means to implement ambitious ideas.
+Economic liberalisation is continuing at a slow pace.
+Senegal continues to play a significant role in regional and international organisations.
+President Wade has prioritised cordial relations with the United States.

-There are presently some 72 political parties, most of which are marginal and little more than platforms for their leaders.
-The principal political parties, however, constitute a true multiparty, democratic political culture, and they have contributed to one of the most successful democratic transitions in Africa, even among all developing countries.
-A flourishing independent media, largely free from official or informal control, also contributes to the democratic politics of Senegal.
+Currently, about 72 political parties exist, most of which are marginal and serve as platforms for their leaders.
+The principal political parties constitute a multiparty, democratic culture and have contributed to the country's democratic transition.
+An independent media, largely free from official or informal control, also contributes to Senegal's democratic politics.

-However, the image of Wade as a constitutional democrat has been tarnished by events at the end of his mandate.
-When faced with internal dissent within his own party his main opponent Idrissa Seck was arrested, accused of treason.
-Wade refused to go along with holding presidential elections in 2006, arguing that there were economic reasons for wanting to hold the presidential and parliamentary elections simultaneously in 2007.
+Wade's image as a constitutional democrat was tarnished towards the end of his mandate.
+When faced with internal dissent within his own party, his main opponent, Idrissa Seck, was arrested and accused of treason.
+Wade refused to hold presidential elections in 2006, arguing that there were economic reasons to hold the presidential and parliamentary elections simultaneously in 2007.